AaravBaori/ip/docs/README.md

 ## FAQ

-**Q**: How is my data saved?
+**Q**: How are my Jedi archives saved?
-**A**: Skywalker data is saved automatically after every command that alters the list.
-There is no need to save manually.
-It is located in `./SkywalkerData.txt` in the same directory as your `.jar` file.
+**A**: Skywalker automatically saves your missions to the hard drive after every change (add, delete, mark, or unmark).
+You don't need to save manually.
+The data is stored in a file named `./SkywalkerData.txt` located in the exact same directory as your application.

-**Q**: How do I transfer my data to another terminal?
+**Q**: Can I transfer my missions to another computer or terminal?
-**A**: Set up Skywalker on the new machine, then simply replace its `SkywalkerData.txt` with your existing file.
+**A**: Yes!
+Simply copy the `SkywalkerData.txt` file from your current directory and place it in the same directory as the `skywalker.jar` file on your new machine.

 **Q**: What happens if I accidentally delete a task?
+Can I use the Force to bring it back?
-**A**: Deleted missions cannot be recovered from within the app using the Force.
-It is highly recommended to keep periodic backups of your `SkywalkerData.txt` file.
+**A**: Unfortunately, once a mission is deleted, it is lost to the dark side and cannot be recovered from within the application.
+It is wise for a Jedi to make regular backups of the `SkywalkerData.txt` file.

 ---

 ## Troubleshooting Tips

-1. **Invalid data file format** — If `SkywalkerData.txt` is edited incorrectly, Skywalker may fail to parse the archives and start with an empty list.
-Always back up the file before editing it by hand.
-2. **"A disturbance in the Force" errors** — Pay close attention to the error messages provided by the UI.
-Ensure you are using the correct delimiters (`/by`, `/from`, `/to`) for Deadlines and Events.
+1. **"A disturbance in the Force" errors** — If you see this message, it means your command format is incorrect.
+Double-check that you are using the exact keywords and the required delimiters (`/by` for deadlines, `/from` and `/to` for events).
+2. **Missing descriptions or times** — Skywalker will reject commands that lack necessary details.
+For example, typing just `todo` or `deadline /by tonight` without a description will trigger an error.
+The archives require complete records.
+3. **"Error loading archives" on startup** — This happens if your `./SkywalkerData.txt` file is corrupted or formatted incorrectly via manual editing.
+If this occurs, Skywalker may fail to load your past tasks.
+Always back up the file before attempting to manually edit the sacred texts.
+4. **Unexpected date formats** — Skywalker currently stores dates and times *exactly* as you type them as text (e.g., "tonight", "Next Friday", "2026-03-28").
+If a date looks wrong in your list, delete the task and re-add it with your preferred phrasing.
 ---

 ## Command Summary